 - Dough will become puffy.
 Transfer it to a lightly floured surface and sprinkle with a little flour.
 Using a scraper, fold dough over 10 - 12 times & shape into a rough ball.

-- Place in a parchment-paper lined bowl and cover with a towel.
+- Place in a parchment-paper lined bowl (not wax paper) and cover with a towel.
 Let stand on counter top for 2 hours.

 - After 1 1/2 hours, place a 5-quart Dutch oven with lid in a cold oven and preheat to 450° F. My oven takes 35 minutes to reach 450.